mikeraab/docker101/Participant-Guide.md

 13. [Summary and More Resources](https://gist.github.com/mikeraab/6a8c64ce3ebb81f4f8c886209a78e8f1#summaryrecap-pointer-to-further-resources)

-### Summary - This hands-on-lab in targeted at beginners with no prior experience and will cover the basics of using Docker.
+### Summary - This hands-on-lab is targeted at beginners with no prior experience and will cover the basics of using Docker.
 Participants will advance concepts and skills from Docker using CLI on a Docker Host/VM to higher level tools, such as Github, Docker Hub and Oracle Container Cloud Service (OCCS).

 ### Pre-requisites: